 If you’re interested in having our education staff visit your school for a presentation, nature walk, or workshop, please see our Education Programs and contact us at email@example.com.

-Oakvillegreen gratefully acknowledges the financial support of the Oakville Environmental Fund (a fund held within the Oakville Community Foundation) for the Discover Your Creek program.
+Oakvillegreen gratefully acknowledge the financial support of the Oakville Environmental Fund at the Oakville Community Foundation, a registered charitable public foundation serving the Oakville Community (www.theocf.org).